Fishing: Sustainability

 Stocks fished within biologically sustainable levels decreased from 90% in 1974 to 62.3% in 2021.
 Issues involved in the long term sustainability of fishing include overfishing, by-catch, marine pollution, environmental effects of fishing, ghost fishing, climate change, fisheries-induced evolution and fish farming.

+Changes in ocean temperature are associated with shifts in the productivity, spatial distribution and abundance of marine species.
+Under high emissions scenarios, exploitable fish biomass is projected to decline by over 10% by 2050 in several regions.

 Conservation issues are part of marine conservation, and are addressed in fisheries science programs.
 There is a growing gap between how many fish are available to be caught and humanity's desire to catch them, a problem that gets worse as the world population grows.

 Similar to other environmental issues, there can be conflict between the fishermen who depend on fishing for their livelihoods and fishery scientists who realise that if future fish populations are to be sustainable then some fisheries must limit fishing or cease operations.

 Animal welfare concerns

 Historically, some doubted that fish could experience pain.
 Laboratory experiments have shown that fish do react to painful stimuli (e.g., injections of bee venom) in a similar way to mammals.

-This is controversial and has been disputed.
-The expansion of fish farming as well as animal welfare concerns in society has led to research into more humane and faster ways of killing fish.
+There is still some controversy about the exact nature of fish pain and consciousness, but among animal‑welfare bodies and most specialists the practical consensus is that fish very likely feel pain (though not necessarily as humans do), and that policies and practices should reflect that.

 In large-scale operations like fish farms, stunning fish with electricity or putting them into water saturated with nitrogen so that they cannot breathe, results in death more rapidly than just taking them out of the water.
 For sport fishing, it is recommended that fish be killed soon after catching them by hitting them on the head followed by bleeding out or by stabbing the brain with a sharp object (called pithing or ike jime in Japanese).
 Some believe it is not cruel if you release the catch back to where it was caught however a study in 2018 states that the hook damages an important part of the feeding mechanism by which the fish sucks in food, ignoring the issue of pain.

 When fishing there are high chances of catching other marine wildlife in a fishing net.
 There are over 100 different fishing regulations on paper for reducing this bycatch.